How is Diversity Important to You?

 Explore Assumption Ethnic Diversity

-This chart will also display the diversity of faculty at Assumption if it is available.
+This chart will display the diversity of undergraduate students at Assumption if it is available.

 Male to Female Ratio is Fair